 Hundreds of bills are introduced in Springfield every session.
-Here's the bills we're tracking the most closely during the current session of the 100th IL General Assembly.
+Here's the bills we're following the most closely during the current session of the 101st IL General Assembly.

-- HB5481: Class Size Goals Requires districts to report data on class sizes to ISBE as well as sets targets for class sizes for K-12 classrooms.
-Read more here.
-Mobile-friendly version here.
-[Update 5.24: Passed both chambers.]
+- HB254: Class Size Goals [Fact Sheet] Requires districts to report detailed data on individual class sizes to ISBE as well as sets targets for class sizes for K-12 classrooms for 2021.

 - HB256: No Videotaping for Student Teacher Licensure [Fact Sheet] Prohibits any requirement of videotaping of student teachers or their students in order for the student teacher to receive their license.
 Currently, ISBE requires student teachers to pass the edTPA an assessment for which video is uploaded and sent to Pearson, Inc. for evaluation.
 You can read more about the problems with the edTPA including the video component here.

 - SB28/HB247 Minimum School Day Restores the requirement for a school day length with a minimum of 5 hours.
 Read more here about why there's been no minimum length of day since the new funding formula bill was passed in 2017.